IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Color Run

 **Save the Date for the most anticipated event of the year: The Color Run on May 16!** Fundraising will begin after spring break; in the meantime, please join us in planning for this super fun event.
 Our next planning meeting is Tuesday, March 10 at 2:30pm at school.

+## SAFE ROUTES TO SCHOOLS

+{{< fig src="orange bike.jpg" class="max-w-xs" align="left" >}}

+Want to make school zones safer for everyone?
+The more kids who walk, bike and bus to school, the fewer the number of cars on the road.
+In addition to the health benefits of walking and biking, fewer cars means less pollution.
+And kids who travel in groups are safer.
+It's a win-win.

+The city is looking for a PTA rep (or two) to help encourage and plan fun SRTS events.
+Please contact Treva King for more information. [trevaking@yahoo.com](mailto:trevaking@yahoo.com).

 ## End of Year Help Needed